EddieHubCommunity/support/README.md

      - Questions

      - Ideas (then once discussed an Issue could be created and linked to the Discussion thread)

+	 - Showcase of Open Source Portfolios to get feedback from community members.

       Feel free to check out other cool repositories of EddieJoaude Community
       <a href='https://github.com/EddieJaoudeCommunity'>here</a>.